When starting with Hadoop, it’s helpful to think of installation and configuration as having two facets:

 The package command will execute the following build phases that preceded it:

-test - test the compiled source code using a suitable unit testing framework.
-These tests should not require the code be packaged or deployed
+validate - validate the project is correct and all necessary information is available compile - compile the source code of the project test - test the compiled source code using a suitable unit testing framework.
+These tests should not require the code be packaged or deployed package - take the compiled code and package it in its distributable format, such as a JAR.

 Repository Navigation